 - Fisheries Queensland has monitored recreationally caught school mackerel since 2013 by counting and measuring fish during boat ramp surveys.

 Our scientists will start collecting length, sex and age information for the southern stock of school mackerel from commercially caught fish in January 2020.
 Sampling will mainly take place at seafood wholesalers and retailers, as well as at commercial fishers’ premises.

 Skeletons of school mackerel caught by recreational fishers will also be collected from the southern stock as part of the Keen Angler Program.

 Information collected will be combined with commercial harvest records and recreational harvest estimates to assess school mackerel stocks in routine assessments and periodic stock assessments.

 How the information is used

 Fisheries Queensland combines monitoring information with commercial catch records and estimates of recreational harvest in a line-of-evidence assessment every two years using the Status of Australian Fish Stocks framework.
-The most recent assessment was completed in 2018 and is available at http://www.fish.gov.au/report/255-School-Mackerel-2018.
+The most recent assessment for school mackerel.

 Our scientists use harvest and biological information to estimate trends in stock abundance over time, and how stock abundance responds to changes in fishing pressure over time.